jh1h1h/portfolio/docs/general/AD.md

 DC checks: Timestamp must be valid, username encrypted with session key must match TGT, source IP has to match TGT, then TGS-REP is sent

-Step 4 (TGS-REP): name of service granted (encrypted with session key from step 2), new session key (encrypted with session key from step 2), service ticket with username, groups, and new session key (service ticket is encrypted with password hash of service account).
+Step 4 (TGS-REP): name of service granted (encrypted with session key from step 2), new session key (encrypted with session key from step 2), service ticket (known as TGS) with username, groups, and new session key (service ticket/TGS is encrypted with password hash of service account).

 User will then continue auth with the actual service.

-Step 5 (AP-REQ): username & timestamp (encrypted with new session key from step 4), and service ticket
+Step 5 (AP-REQ): username & timestamp (encrypted with new session key from step 4), and TGS

-Application server decrypts the service ticket to get username, and checks if it matches username from the other part of AP-REQ.
-Then it will check the groups listed in the service ticket and assign the user the appropriate perms and then send AP-REP.
+Application server decrypts the TGS to get username, and checks if it matches username from the other part of AP-REQ.
+Then it will check the groups listed in the TGS and assign the user the appropriate perms and then send AP-REP.

 [Privileged Account Certificate](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-pac/166d8064-c863-41e1-9c23-edaaa5f36962) (PAC) [validation](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-apds/1d1f2b0c-8e8a-4d2a-8665-508d04976f84) is an optional verification process between the SPN application and the domain controller.
 If this is enabled, the user authenticating to the service and its privileges are validated by the domain controller.